-Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews-ECR) as well as periodic monitoring of our SoQM by an objective team.
-The results of these procedures, together with our ongoing monitoring form the basis for the continuous improvement of our SoQM.
+Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews - ECR) as well as periodic monitoring of our SoQM by an objective team within our firm.
+The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.

-Our firm's monitoring program is based on a consistent network-wide inspections program based on professional standards relating to quality control including ISQC 1 as well as PwC network policies, procedures, tools and guidance.
+Our firm's monitoring programme is based on a consistent network-wide inspections programme for Assurance based on professional standards relating to quality, control including ISQC 1 as well as PwC network policies, procedures, tools and guidance.

-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorized to sign audit or non-audit assurance reports.
+ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit or non-audit assurance reports.

 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.